tekknolagi/tekknolagi.github.com/_posts/2024-09-20-type-inference.md

 some thoughts I jotted down as I read:

-- "or a type constructor like list" -> or a type constructor ... applied to monotype arguments?
 - "something called a type scheme" but class name is Forall -- address this? "one kind of type scheme for now, a forall"?
 - "instantiate the scheme and return it" -> forward-reference for what this means?
 - "instead more like function composition" -> give an example where composing two maps takes a type from a to b, then b to c?